-The new Fire 7 is a small tablet with big bezels clad in a matte plastic housing in colours black, blue, red, or yellow.
+The new Fire 7 is a small tablet with big bezels clad in a matte plastic housing in colors black, blue, red, or yellow.
 It measures 7.6 by 4.5 by 0.4 inches (HWD) and weighs 10.4 ounces.
 It fits nicely in one hand, and it’s heavy but manageable for book reading.
 By comparison, the Kindle Paperwhite weighs about 7.2 ounces.

 The volume buttons, power button, and headphone jack are on the top of the tablet, along with a microSD port for charging and syncing.
 There’s a single, tiny mono speaker on the back.
 On the side, a port covers the microSD card slot.

 The 1,024-by-600, 171ppi, 7-inch LCD is refreshingly bright, with a bit of a bluish tint to the whites.
-You can moderate the colour balance using a built-in software blue light filter.
+You can moderate the color balance using a built-in software blue light filter.
 The quality of the screen varies depending on what you use it for, though.
 For videos, gaming, and basic web browsing, it’s just fine.
 Small text looks pixelated and some magazine pages look cramped on the Fire 7’s display.

 The Fire 7 has two cameras—a VGA camera on the front and a 2-megapixel camera on the back.
 They’re both poor, basically like 2008-era mobile phone cameras.

 Amazon’s Fire tablet line, while Android compatible, are best thought of as Amazon media consumption devices.
 With a bit of work, you can turn them into general-purpose Android slates, but we think the Amazon restrictions can be a good thing sometimes: They prevent you from getting too frustrated with your inexpensive tech.